Michael J. Urbonas (Mike) is…

 - a leader with a record of success as former President of the Boston Product Management Association, the largest regional professional group for product managers and marketers in the U.S.

-I have served product marketing leadership roles at BI/DW and enterprise information management software vendors for the last 13 years, including Attivio, Blackboard Analytics (formerly iStrategy) and Datawatch Corporation.
+I have served product marketing leadership roles at BI/DW and enterprise information management software and application development vendors for the last 13 years, including Attivio, Blackboard Analytics (formerly iStrategy) and Datawatch Corporation.
 I have a record of success creating and delivering compelling product positioning, messaging and sales enablement that drive sales leads and revenue.

 Prior to my product marketing career, I served as a lead Cognos BI sales engineer and field consultant for JGI’s (Janis Group) ERP business practice, working closely with manufacturing customers to define and fulfill enterprise reporting and analytical needs.
 My roots in business intelligence span back to my initial career in financial planning & analysis and accounting, becoming a ‘power user’ of Excel and BI technology.